 The senior scientists would be supported scientifically by less experienced scientists and technical staff and, operationally, by regional staff.
-The structure, staff profile and contribution of each officer to a range of generic MSP responsibilities is outlined in Table 1.
-The staff profile and nominal FTE allocations, across a range of functions, for the three units are outlined in Tables 2, 3 and 4.
-The nominal specific objectives, strategies, outputs and outcomes of the three units are shown in Appendices 2, 3 and 4.
+The structure, staff profile and contribution of each officer to a range of generic MSP responsibilities are outlined in Table 1.
+The nominal specific objectives, strategies, outputs and outcomes of the three units are shown in Appendix 2a, 3a and 4a and the staff profile and nominal FTE allocations are shown in Appendix 2b, 3b and 4b.

 While the range of expertise outlined in Table 1 primarily addresses Research Themes 1, 2 and 3 and the institutional monitoring, science communication and policy/advice functions, Themes 4, 5 and 6 are also catered for to some extent.
-However, the additional DEC research capacity needed to support a program to systematically survey the marine biodiversity of the State, the resource assessment needs for marine planning and the information requirements for marine environmental protection will be more comprehensively determined following the implementation of the recommendations in sections 6.2.4 and 6.2.5, 6.2.6.
-The time frame to implement the Strategy and become fully operational would be 12-18 months.
+However, the additional DEC research capacity needed to support a program to systematically survey the marine biodiversity of the State, the resource assessment needs for marine planning and the information requirements for marine environmental protection will be more comprehensively determined following the implementation of the recommendations in sections 6.2.4, 6.2.5 and 6.2.6.
+The timeframe to employ new staff, implement the recommendations in the Strategy and become fully operational would be 12-18 months (see Appendix 8).

 7.2.
-Budget Considerations
+Budget considerations

 7.2.1.
-Achieving The Balance
+Achieving the balance

-Individual MPA budgets for marine science are too small to deliver, on a park by park basis, the marine science outcomes outlined in management plans (Tables 3 and 4).
+Individual MPA budgets for marine science are too small to deliver, on a park by park basis, the marine science outcomes outlined in management plans.
 Similarly, the budget for the MSP is inadequate to build the necessary capacity to undertake the centralised technical and co-ordinating functions.
-However, if used collectively, sufficient funds will be available to achieve, over time, the required state-wide marine science outcomes.
+However, if used collectively, sufficient funds will be available to achieve, over time, the required statewide marine science outcomes.
 The collaborative marine science delivery model, proposed in this Strategy, is based on the premise that a significant proportion of the total funding for marine science is used to support a centralised capability within the MSP with sufficient funding left in regional budgets to support an appropriate level of on-going regional involvement in marine science.
-This approach will, with growth over time, be able to meet many of the department's marine science needs across the state.
+This approach will, with growth over time, be able to meet many of the department's marine science needs across the State.

 A rationale for achieving the correct balance between complementary centralised and regional functions is outlined in Managing the Marine Reserve System in WA: The Next Ten Years - Part I: A Discussion Paper.
-Regional structures, responsibilities, staffing and work practices are conductive to a supporting role in delivering marine science outcomes.
+Regional structures, responsibilities, staffing and work practices are conducive to a supporting role in delivering marine science outcomes.
 Existing constraints to an expanded regional role in marine science include professional isolation, difficulties maintaining expertise and current knowledge of what science has/is/will be done, both inside and outside of regions, and issues of quality control, data management and reporting.

 The absence of standard protocols for monitoring, data analysis and evaluation, reporting and data storage, as well as limited scientific capacity, are current major barriers to regional involvement in long-term monitoring programs.
 As these constraints are progressively overcome over the next five to ten years, it is expected that regional involvement in marine monitoring programs, in particular, will increase.
-Similarly, the absence of a strategic state-wide framework for marine science communication is limiting local marine education/science communication programs.
+Similarly, the absence of a strategic statewide framework for marine science communication is limiting local marine education/science communication programs.

 7.2.2.
-Funding Forward Estimates
+Funding forward estimates